knowledgeboard/knowledgeboard.github.io/templates/blog.md

 My timing bot is working really well!
 Putting it up tomorrow.

 Also doing bodyguard stuff tomorrow morning!
 Gotta be funny!

+### 2024-04-22 22:20

+Monday, bit under the weather from yesterday so literally took a day off (after work xD), watched some movies, ate properly, all that fun.
+Beamtime prep in full force!
+It's really funny seeing everything happening!
+Also have a couple nice pics from all of it.

+### 2024-04-24 00:46

+First beamtime started.
+First shifts started (probs not for me, but I'm still going to be part of all the fun).
+Most of the day at ISOLDE, finishing an hour later than I should but it was really interesting till the end!
+Like 11 people in the "controll room" at ISOLDE.
+Booster had circuit breaker troubles, our DAQ has all the troubles.
+More sorting out to be done tomorrow!

+Gym done again!
+Still some caugh but I'm feeling better after the rest yesterday!
+SOO WELL THAT I DID LEGS.
+And I don't feel so good anymore xDD JK, did pretty well, it was just hard as always.
+Didn't want to squat heavy... well I did a bit (150x2 without a belt is GREAT).
+Heavy splitsquads, mid but really slow legpresses, intense extension + curls.
+PLUS MIGUEL.

+It was Roman's birthday today!